 If you are concerned with other symptoms your pet has, please do not hesitate to call us as this list is a basic guide only.

 In the event of an emergency during our normal office hours please call ahead if possible and proceed directly to our practice.

-For after hours emergencies, please call our dedicated emergency service provider on 01707 666399.
+For after hours emergencies, please call the RVC, our dedicated emergency service provider on 01707 666399.